Country-Folk: Background

 The Kimberlys were a quartet consisting of two brothers from Oklahoma and their wives, who are also sisters.
 The liner notes state that they were familiar to other musicians in the Las Vegas area.
 Jennings intended to gain for them a wider audience with this album.
 Three of the songs on the album are written or co-written by Harold Gay, one of the members.
 The album is best remembered for its version of Jimmy Webb's "MacArthur Park," which rose to #23 on the Billboard country charts and won a Grammy for Best Country Performance by a Duo or Group.
 In his autobiography, Jennings insisted he had a vision for the song from the start: "Danny and I got into it a couple of times over the arrangement.
 I knew exactly what I wanted the strings to do; I had to hum the parts.
 He probably had his own ideas.
 But the single got into the Top Twenty Five that fall...By then, everybody was more than happy to claim it was their idea."

 Jennings also speculated that him broaching the idea of covering the song was when Chet Atkins "thought I was too far gone and turned me over to Danny."

-Reception
+Critical reception

 Country-Folk reached #13 on the Billboard country charts.
 In 2013 author Michael Streissguth noted, "To say the least, it was an unusual outing that spouted from Waylon's romance with Verna Gay Kimberly...Nothing recorded before or after in Waylon's discography sounded like this album.
 Monstrous orchestral arrangements alternated with a cherry folk that echoed the Seekers...Despite the Grammy, the album soon receded into country music trivia."